Minor third: Pythagorean minor third

 In music theory, a semiditone (or Pythagorean minor third) is the interval 32:27 (approximately 294.13 cents).
 It is the minor third in Pythagorean tuning.
-The 32:27 Pythagorean minor third arises in the 5-limit justly tuned major scale between the 2nd and 4th degrees (in the C major scale, between D and F).
+It arises in Ptolemy's intense diatonic scale between the 2nd and 4th degrees (in the C major scale, between D and F).

 It can be thought of as two octaves minus three justly tuned fifths.
 It is narrower than a justly tuned minor third by a syntonic comma.
 Its inversion is a Pythagorean major sixth.